-- Add soaked and drained cashews to a high-powered blender or food processor followed by water, nutritional yeast, lemon juice and salt.
+- Add soaked and drained cashews to a high-powered blender or food processor followed by 10 tablespoons water, nutritional yeast, lemon juice and salt.

 - Blend on high until cashews have been fully blended and no visible chunks remain, stopping to scrape down the sides as needed.
 Add 1-2 tablespoons more water if needed and continue to blend.
 The final product should be creamy with the consistency resembling traditional ricotta.
 Be careful not to overblend or the consistency will become paste-like.
 Enjoy right away or refrigerate until ready to use.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.
 Some images shown in this post are used with permission as part of Creative Commons CCO through Giphy.com